 - IS 100H Augustinian Senior Capstone Seminar (2) The Augustinian Capstone Seminar is a two-unit seminar taken for one semester during scholars' final academic year.
 This course provides a conclusion to the Augustinian program, revisiting select questions, texts, and ideas from the Christian intellectual tradition and exploring how their meaning may be extended, enriched, challenged, applied, and shared particularly in light of the scholars' majors, minors, and global studies.
 It also invites scholars to look ahead at what it will mean to be an Augustinian beyond their time at Westmont, exploring and imagining together how ongoing intellectual inquiry and Christian formation may look for life-long seekers after Truth. - IS 121 IS 129 Culture and Society (4) Studies various aspects of history, thought, arts, society, culture, science, economy and politics while resident in a foreign country.
 Special effort is made to understand the heritage and contemporary society in relation to larger world contexts.
 Emphasizes thoughtful consideration of Christian and cultural concerns through preparatory readings, lectures, extensive discussion, and essay writing. - IS 140 Global Studies Seminar I (4) Global Studies is the academic study of political, economic, ecological, and cultural relations and processes that affect communities around the world.
 Oriented around the study and forces of "globalization", the field incorporates areas as diverse as market relations, the movement of commodities, global communications and consumption, refugees, migrants and other movements of people around the globe.
 Global Studies also incorporates transnational and local trends in its curriculum insofar as they illustrate broader questions of global change. - IS 141 Global Studies Capstone (2-4) This course is a senior seminar that offers a capstone experience for the Global Studies minor.
 In this course, students will strengthen their conceptual, methodological, applied, and faith-based learning competencies while crafting a substantial original research paper.
 The course will help students apply concepts within the field of global studies as well as comparative perspectives on a particular topic of interest relevant to social, cultural, and global situations.
-Students will be encouraged to consider undertaking research that is community-based and explores an issue with local connections and global implications. - IS 170 Turkish Culture and Society (4) This course will be offered on the Westmont in Istanbul off-campus program.
-Students will engage with debates about modernization and what characterizes a modern society; whether or to what degree there is a universal modernity, and how different members and groups within Turkish society are contesting what it means to be Turkish and what it means to be modern.
-These themes are closely connected to debates about citizenship, national identity, the role of the state, and who can participate in the public square and on what basis.
+Students will be encouraged to consider undertaking research that is community-based and explores an issue with local connections and global implications. - IS 143 Faith, Poverty, and Justice (3) Introduces students to a biblically-rooted, globally-oriented and culturally-informed understanding of the relationship between Christian faith, social justice, and poverty with particular focus on the challenges of globalization, economic injustice, and related issues that impact the well-being of the "least of these" in our midst.
+Students will also be exposed to models, approaches, and responses aimed at cultivating vision and faith practices that point the way to the integration of spirituality and social action personally and collectively. - IS 144 Sociology of Immigration and Urban Poverty (3) Introduces students to the Asian, Latino, and African immigrant experiences in urban areas, problems and prospects in upward social and economic mobility, the role of immigrant church communities, and urban Christian communities and ministries in immigrant neighborhoods.